Sardhendu/License-Plate-Detection/README.md

    * **Note** here we do not provide the whole image, but use manually extract license plates and random images to get a sense of the model performance

    ### [Extract License plate](https://github.com/Sardhendu/License-Plate-Detection/blob/master/Code/LP_Detect_main.py):
-   * We have every thing set up, and a good model too.
+   * We have every thing set up.
+We have a good model too and have validated it against cross validation dataset.
 Now the aim is to extract all the license plate given a image containing vehicles.
    * We know that a license plate has visible edges.
-So, we extract all region of interests **(ROI)** from a image, i.e (rectangles, circles polygon defined with intense edges).
+So, we extract all contours or region of interests **(ROI)** from a image, i.e (rectangles, circles polygon defined with intense edges).
    * We know that license plate are rectangular in shape, so we reshape/extend the **ROI** as rectangles.
-Note for a given image we can have 100's or **ROI** of which only 2-3 would be license plate.
+Note, for a given image we can have 100's or **ROI** of which only 2-3 would be license plate.
 So we have to classify all the **ROI** using our **SVM** model.
    * All the **ROI's** are send to the feature extractor module.
   * The generated features for each **ROI** are then send to the **SVM** classifier for classification.
   * A high probability (say >90%) indicates a **ROI** to be the license plate.